 When I saw that it was becoming a more frequent, and seemingly intentional behavior on my daughter’s part, I wasn’t quite sure how to deal with it.
 My concern may have been based on my own sexist assumptions about such behavior.
 From the beginning, I was determined to raise my daughter with the girls-can-do-anything-boys-can-do approach.
 I just didn’t know that at a very early age, anything would include that.
 My friends who were parents of male children seemed far less surprised by their sons’ self-stimulating activities.
 In my conversations with moms of little boys, it was all about the pointing, prodding and pulling – starting at a very early age.
 They talked about it matter-of-factly — sometimes even with pride that their little angel found “his favorite toy.”

 During a routine pediatrician visit, I worked up the courage to broach the subject.
 I saw right away that I had provided our doctor with a ray of sunshine in an otherwise dull day full of vaccinations and strep cultures.
 My reluctance was quickly countered by his sheer delight.
 First, he asked, “Does she bring herself to orgasm?”
 WHAT?
-She was a toddler, for God’s Sake.
-What a perv.
+She is a toddler!
 And how would I know?
 I calmly told him I didn’t know, but she just seemed to do it quite often.
 I added, “I thought it was just a phase, but she keeps doing it.”
 He smiled and asked, “What made you think she would stop?”

 Here’s what I learned during that visit.
 Apparently, masturbation is both a common activity for young children, sometimes even babies, both boys and girls, and a common source of stress and concern among parents — who, like me, want their children to grow up to be socially and sexually well adjusted people — the kind of well adjusted people who later in life have normal, healthy sexual relationships and who, as children, do not straddle the corner of the coffee table, rocking back and forth until their faces turn beet red during Mommy and Daddy’s dinner party.